Chengcheng-Xiao/Chengcheng-Xiao.github.io/_posts/2021-08-20-Correlation_to_phonon_DOS.md

 \tag{4}
 $$

 Inserting Eq.
-4 to Eq.3, and notice we are now using $j$ instead of $i$ to incorporate three spacial dimensions, we get:
+4 to Eq.
+3, and notice we are now using $j$ instead of $i$ to incorporate three spacial dimensions, we get:

 $$
 \begin{aligned}